dev-boilerplates/generator--static-pages/readme.md

 ### notes
 * Uses `rollup` where most `commonjs` modules from `npm` will work, there may still need to be some tweaking.
 * `ENV variables` are available, see `npm run production` and in `js/main.js`.
 Also `rollup.config.js` detects `ENV` and `uglifies` where applicable.
+* [eslint](http://eslint.org/docs/user-guide/configuring) check the manual for any issues with ES6

 ---